FreeYourStream/freedeck-tools/faq/README.md

 ## Programming

 ### Libraries are missing
-In case the Arduino IDE says you're missing some libraries, please install the SD-FAT and HID-Project libraries.
+In case the Arduino IDE says you're missing some libraries, please install the SD-FAT Version 1.x (2.0 and above don't work) and HID-Project libraries.
 How?
 [Read this guide](https://www.arduino.cc/en/guide/libraries)

 ### Device / COM-port not found.
 Unplug the device, wait 10 seconds, plug it in again.
 Select the right port and try to upload it.